Tonkatsu Ramen vs. Tonkotsu Ramen: What’s the Difference?

-As you know, ramen is a noodle soup dish that represents Japan and in recent years instant ramen has been a staple in homes in many countries.
+As you know, ramen is a noodle dish that represents Japan, and in recent years, instant ramen has been a staple in homes in many countries.

-Ramen comes in many different types and countless varieties, which include what I introduce here, Tonkotsu Ramen and Tonkatsu Ramen.
+Ramen comes in many different types and countless varieties, which include what I introduce here, Tonkatsu Ramen and Tonkotsu Ramen.

-For those of you who are curious about Tonkatsu Ramen, today let me explain how it differs from Tonkotsu Ramen.
+For those who are curious about the latter bowl, today, let me explain how it differs from Tonkotsu Ramen.

 Tonkotsu Ramen (豚骨ラーメン)

-First off, Tonkotsu Ramen is said to have originated in Kurume, Fukuoka Prefecture, and the ramen shop in the city “Nankin Senryo (南京千両)” is known as the birthplace of Tonkotsu Ramen.
+First off, Tonkotsu Ramen originated in Kurume, Fukuoka Prefecture.
+The birthplace is the ramen shop “Nankin Senryo (南京千両)“.

-Tonkotsu is one of the most common flavors of Japanese ramen, together with “Shoyu (醤油: soy sauce)”, “Shio (塩: salt)”, and “Miso (味噌: fermented soybean paste)”, and the pork bone broth ramen is widely enjoyed throughout the country.
+Tonkotsu is one of the most popular flavors of Japanese ramen, together with “Shoyu (醤油: soy sauce)”, “Shio (塩: salt)”, and “Miso (味噌: fermented soybean paste)”.

 Tonkatsu Ramen (豚カツラーメン)

-Unlike Tonkotsu, Tonkatsu is not the name of a flavor, but it is actually a traditional dish in Japanese cuisine, and any ramen that is topped with Tonkatsu can be called Tonkatsu Ramen.
+Unlike Tonkotsu, Tonkatsu is not the name of a flavor but a traditional Japanese dish.
+And any ramen topped with it can be called Tonkatsu Ramen.

-Therefore, Tonkatsu Ramen is available in various flavors including Shoyu, Miso, and Tonkotsu, but the ramen itself is more of a rare variety and can hardly be found in restaurants.
+Therefore, the dish is available in various flavors, including Shoyu, Miso, and Tonkotsu.
+But the ramen itself is more of a rare variety and can hardly be found in restaurants.

-It is said that the birthplace of Tonkatsu Ramen is Okayama where exceptionally many ramen shops are offering a bowl of Tonkatsu Ramen.
+It is said that Tonkatsu Ramen has its roots in Okayama, where exceptionally many ramen shops are offering a bowl of it.

-As you may know, Tonkatsu itself is a Japanese-style pork cutlet as “Katsu (カツ)” is the Japanese word for cutlet.
+As you may know, Tonkatsu itself is a Japanese-style pork cutlet, as “Katsu (カツ)” is the word for “cutlet”.